Enron: Peak and decline of stock price

-During August 2000, Enron's stock price attained its greatest value of $90.56.
-At this time Enron executives, who possessed inside information on the hidden losses, began to sell their stock.
+In August 2000, Enron's stock price attained its greatest value, closing at $90 on the 23rd.
+At this time, Enron executives, who possessed inside information on the hidden losses, began to sell their stock.
 At the same time, the general public and Enron's investors were told to buy the stock.
 Executives told the investors that the stock would continue to increase until it attained possibly the $130 to $140 range, while secretly unloading their shares.

 As executives sold their shares, the price began to decrease.
-Investors were told to continue buying stock or hold steady if they already owned Enron because the stock price would rebound in the near future.
+Investors were told to continue buying stock or hold steady if they already owned Enron because the stock price would rebound shortly.
 Kenneth Lay's strategy for responding to Enron's continuing problems was his demeanor.
 As he did many times, Lay would issue a statement or make an appearance to calm investors and assure them that Enron was doing well.
 In March 2001 an article by Bethany McLean appeared in Fortune magazine noting that no one understood how the company made money and questioning whether Enron stock was overvalued.

 By August 15, 2001, Enron's stock price had decreased to $42.
 Many of the investors still trusted Lay and believed that Enron would rule the market.
 They continued to buy or retain their stock as the equity value decreased.
 As October ended, the stock had decreased to $15.
 Many considered this a great opportunity to buy Enron stock because of what Lay had been telling them in the media.